 Union finance minister Arun Jaitley devoted a major part of his third budget speech to “transform India” and of the nine pillars to achieve the goal, three were on strengthening the rural sector.
-Altogether, the rural sector (including irrigation and agriculture) received close to Rs 200,000 crore this Budget, which makes one point clear: the government believes that rural economy is critical for national growth.
+Altogether, the rural sector (including irrigation and agriculture) received close to Rs 200,000 crore this Budget, which makes one point clear:.

 This is the reason Jaitley first dealt with the agriculture sector and farmers’ welfare in his speech.
 “We need to think beyond ‘food security’ and give back to our farmers a sense of ‘income security’,” he said.

 The Budget plans to rescue farmers from the agrarian crisis through three things.
 Firstly, improve the irrigation system and, as a result, push crop productivity.
 Secondly, support farmers through crop insurance.
 And finally, strengthen the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) to regenerate village economy.

 The Budget has allocated Rs 35,984 crore for agriculture and farmers’ welfare.
 It announced that over 2.85 million hectares (ha) of rainfed farms will be covered under the Centre’s flagship irrigation scheme Pradhan Mantri Krishi Sinchai Yojana.
 It announced another Rs 103,000 crore for fast tracking 89 irrigation projects stuck under the Accelerated Irrigation Benefit Programme for the next five years.
 This will bring another nine million ha under irrigation.